Cabins

 Yes, both one-time and ongoing donations are appreciated.
 See the Support section for more info.

 Yes, the public may hike Monday through Thursday.
 Please request permission to hike by filling out this online form.
-If you want to hike on Friday, Saturday or Sunday, reserve a tent site for the day you want to visit, or if you want to swim, fish, picnic, etc.
+If you want to hike on Friday, Saturday or Sunday, reserve a Day Pass for the day you want to visit, if you want to swim, fish, picnic, etc.

 If you did not make a reservation, please do not drive in; park your vehicle at either of the entrance roads, Cree Road or Erie Road.